SuperOfficeDocs/superoffice-docs/docs/en/document/learn/send-as-email.md

     If the **Select email address** dialog is shown:

     1. Choose the company to send the document to in the company field.
 By default the company that is active in the Company screen is shown.
-Here you can also use [FastSearcher][1] or [The History list][2].
+To choose another company, either click the arrow and select a company from the displayed list, or type the whole or the beginning of the name.
 After you have chosen a company, their email address is displayed next to the company field.

     2. To send it to a specific person in the company, choose from the available alternatives in the list box for contacts.
 After you have chosen a contact, their email address is displayed next to the list box for contacts.